aliabbas299792/opengl_and_games/quick goals for project.md

 # Goals

-- connect to database

-- make it load 50 messages at first

-- then make it load 50 more messages when at top of that, and 50 more and so on

 - keep the jump to bottom thing for now

   - but you'll need to make a special case of it to prevent jump to bottom when old messages are loaded